 When the property has emotional value, such as family photo albums and gifts from loved ones, it can be harder to divide.
-However, our lawyers are skilled negotiators and can be persuasive in their arguments for or against tangible property to be retained or why it should not be handed over to the spouse.
+However, our lawyers are skilled negotiators and can be persuasive in their arguments for or against the tangible property being retained by a spouse.

 Protecting Assets in Divorce After 50

-- Property division — After someone has spent 20 or 30 years accumulating valuable assets, dividing property equitably in a divorce proceeding often involves complex considerations.
+- Property division.
+After couples have spent 20 or 30 years accumulating valuable assets, dividing property equitably in a divorce proceeding often involves complex considerations.
 Our family law attorneys have the financial acumen, as well as litigation and negotiation skills, to protect your interests in assets such as retirement accounts, securities holdings, business ownership interests, real estate, and other valuable assets.

-- Children — Someone who became a parent later in life may still have minor children and the need for a custody plan and possibly spousal support payments.
-If the children are older, it may be advisable to consider arrangements for passing along the property to them, such as by setting up a trust.
+- Children.
+Those who became parents later in life may still have minor children and the need for a custody plan and possibly spousal support payments.
+If the children are older, it may be advisable to consider arrangements for passing along the property to them, such as setting up a trust.
 Our lawyers are adept at helping you identify and assert your interests.

-- Alimony or spousal support — In Pennsylvania, alimony and spousal support are not synonymous terms.
+Alimony or spousal support.
+In Pennsylvania, alimony and spousal support are not synonymous terms.
 If one spouse was financially dependent on the other, temporary alimony may be available while the divorce process is pending.
-Inappropriate cases, there may also be a need for long-term or indefinite alimony.
+In appropriate cases, a need for long-term or indefinite alimony may be needed.
 We advocate for our clients’ positions effectively in making appropriate determinations.

 Inheritances: Separate or Marital Property?

-Pennsylvania law establishes that any assets or property acquired before a marriage is considered separate property for the purposes of division.
-Likewise, any property and assets acquired during a marriage are considered marital property and are subject to division in a divorce.
+Pennsylvania law establishes that any assets or property acquired before a marriage is considered separate property and is generally not subject to division in a divorce.
+Likewise, any property and assets acquired during a marriage are considered marital property and are subject to division.
 However, inheritances are handled differently.

-When you are facing a divorce that involves the potential division of an inheritance, turn to our experienced lawyers at Cognetti Law Group.
-With more than 100 years of combined experience, we have a vast knowledge of the laws that govern property division and how complex issues are best handled.
+When you are facing a divorce that involves the potential division of an inheritance, we can help.
+Our team has a vast knowledge of the laws that govern property division and how complex issues are best addressed.

-- If an inheritance tax was paid from combined funds of the spouses, there is the potential that the inheritance may then be considered marital property.
+If an inheritance tax was paid from the combined funds of the spouses, the potential exists that the inheritance may then be considered marital property.

-There are situations in which special exceptions may apply, and inheritances can be inherently complicated.
-Therefore, it is especially important to have an attorney on your side who is fluent in the language of the equitable distribution laws in Pennsylvania.
-Our firm can assess your case and the inheritance in question, and pursue a resolution that is in your best interests.
+Special exceptions may apply in some situations, and inheritances can be inherently complicated.
+Therefore, it is especially important to have an attorney on your side who is fluent in the language of Pennsylvania equitable distribution laws.
+Our firm can assess your case and the inheritance in question and pursue a resolution that is in your best interests.